 Our Shabbatot then take it all to the next level.
 We start off Friday night with two Kabbalat Shabbat services: one Carlebach (for the musical ones among us), one not.
 We then proceed to spectacular dinners either at Hillel or in one of the many kosher apartments all across campus.
 These meals offer everyone a chance to relax from their long weeks and just have a good time.
 Post-dinner, you're sure to find a number of lively onegs and tisches to be a part of.
 Shabbat day is simply a pleasure, what with meaningful Shacharits, large kiddushes, Lunch n' Learns, two options for Mincha, Seudah Shelishit, and the leisure of being able to just relax on the beautiful McKeldin Mall.
 This glorious day ends with Ma'ariv and a large, communal, and melodious Havdalah.

 Learning opportunities are abound with a wide variety of classes and Shiurim, with everything from Women's Beit Midrash to the Maryland Kollel Program.
-We are privileged to have Rabbi and Rebbetzin Eli and Naomi Kohl living in College Park and available full-time as teachers and mentors.
+We are privileged to have Rabbi and Rebbetzin Ari and Shira Neuman living in College Park and available full-time as teachers and mentors.

 Socially, we plan many events, including chag-orientated gatherings, special Seudot Shlishit, date auctions, game show nights, carnivals, concerts, and much more.
 With those and the myriad of other events run by the 40+ Hillel organizations, our social calendars are always full.